My Beauty-Editor Friends Have the Best Brows: 8 Pencils They Swear By

 Promising review: "The best eyebrow pencil there is!!
 So natural and easy to use, it blends perfectly and just looks so good, I will never use any other brow pencil!" — Revolve reviewer

-"This is the only brow pencil that has ever brought me away from the aforementioned Browgal one.
-It's so precise, and the color—Medium-Brown—has just the perfect amount of gray in it to look incredibly natural.
-For precise shaping and tiny hair-like strokes, you can't get better than this."
+"This is the only brow pencil that has ever brought me away from the aforementioned BrowGal one.
+It's so precise, and the color—Medium-Brown—has the right amount of gray in it to look incredibly natural.
+For precise shaping and tiny, hair-like strokes, you can't get better than this."

 Cons: Some say the packaging is tricky, and it can be difficult to wind up more of the pencil.